-Eligibility criteria Description 12 The project will be completed no later than 30 June 2029.
-This is the date by which all projects under this Programme must be completed.
+Eligibility criteria Description no later than 30 June 2029.
+Programme must be completed.
 Project duration during the application phase must be set in accordance with this date.
 13 All partners contribute to project match funding.
 All partners have a budget in line with the eligible ERDF rate.
 14 The project confirms (in the application form) that it makes a positive or neutral contribution to the Programme's horizontal principles: equal opportunities and non-discrimination, equality between men and women, sustainable development.
 This is done by submitting the application form.
 The relevant parts of the application form must then be filled in accordingly.
 15 Mandatory cooperation criteria (joint development, joint implementation, joint staffing, joint financing) are fulfilled.
 This is done by filling in section C.7.5 of the application form.
 According to the Interreg regulation "partners shall cooperate in the development and implementation of Interreg operations, as well as in the staffing or financing, or both, thereof."